rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 You may not harass, abuse, or threaten anyone using my DMCA inbox.
 Also, it is strongly discouraged to send off-topic things to my DMCA inbox.

-Finally, you must not use my DMCA inbox for marketing purposes.
+Finally, you must not use my DMCA inbox for marketing purposes, and you must only send me things at a reasonable rate (not millions of emails per second).

 #### 12.5.1: What happens if you misuse my DMCA inbox